cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

 ## Batching Workflow Guidelines

-Please note that Cocos Creator renders components based on the hierarchy of the **Node Tree** structure.
+> **Note**: Cocos Creator renders components based on the hierarchy of the **Node Tree** structure.
 Batching is prone to be interrupted when encountering a node that is prohibited from batching, thus preventing the rest of the nodes in the tree to be batched.
-Users are encouraged to manage their Node Tree structure to achieve optimized outcome.
+Users are encouraged to manage their Node Tree structure to achieve an optimized outcome.

 Components that are prohibited from batching include: